Introduction to VetMedAcademy

-VetMedAcademy.org (https://www.vetmedacademy.org) is the non-profit arm of VetMedTeam.com (http://www.vetmedteam.com), which has over 100,000 members and has offered distance education for the veterinary community for 18 years.
-Focused on development and global sharing of veterinary curricular content, VMA recognized that the nature of general education had been transformed by the arrival of student-centered video learning resources such as those developed by Khan Academy.
-VMA has accordingly sought to emphasize the creation of learning modules designed for veterinary students highlighting short videos, together with targeted reading, and formative quizzes with feedback, organized on its customized Moodle platform, the most widely used open-source learning management system in the world.
-VMA makes most of those resources available for free on its Moodle learning management system and YouTube channel.
+VetMedAcademy.org (https://www.vetmedacademy.org) is a non-profit organization dedicated to curation, development and global sharing of veterinary curricular content.
+VMA recognizes that the nature of general education had been transformed by the arrival of student-centered video learning resources such as those developed by Khan Academy.
+Accordingly, it seks to emphasize the creation of learning modules designed for veterinary students highlighting short videos, together with targeted reading, and formative quizzes with feedback, organized on its customized Moodle platform, the most widely used open-source learning management system in the world.
+VMA makes most of those resources available for free or low cost on this system and its YouTube channel.
 All resources can be re-packaged and adapted for use onsite or on a university learning management as long as the instructor adheres to Creative Commons Attribution standards, acknowledging the content author and VetMedAcademy.

 Mission: Creation and Curation of Resources for Self-Study, Review, and Blended Classroom with an Emphasis on Critical Clinical Thinking

 VMA’s founders have engaged in both pre-clinical and clinical education, onsite and online at the veterinary and veterinary technician level for almost 30 years.
 From this experience, the following guiding principles for its learning modules have been developed:

 1) Pre-clinical topics need to be presented in a clinically relevant context.

 2) Students forget, necessitating content on a platform reviewed and updated by experienced educators facilitating just-in-time learning or review.